udaykiran009/oneCCL/doc/rst/source/env_variables.rst

    * - <value>
      - Description
    * - ``direct``
-     - Priority is explicitly specified by users using coll_attr.priority.
+     - Priority is explicitly specified by users using ``coll_attr.priority``.
    * - ``lifo``
-     - Priority is implicitly increased on each collective calls.
+     - Priority is implicitly increased on each collective call.
 Users do not specify a priority.
    * - ``none``
      - Disable prioritization (**default**).